rickulland/CoCoIO/README.md

 <B>Common Registers</B>

 These control the local side network setup.
 Many can be left at default until you know they need changing.
+See pg 18 of the WizNet 5100s datasheet for a complete list.
 These are a must do setup for TCP/IP:

 			    Start   Length
 	Mode Register (MR)	$0  1